Universal bound on microwave dissipation in superconducting circuits

-An open question concerns the power dependence of resonator quality factors, which is commonly attributed to the saturation of TLS baths, and appears somewhat at odds with the quasiparticle-based interpretation.
-It has been shown that trapped quasiparticles can, in some circumstances, be described as TLS \cite{DeGraaf20}, suggesting a similar increase in $Q$ with drive power.
+An open question concerns the power dependence of resonator quality factors see, e.g., Refs.~\citep{Wang2009, hung2024}), which is commonly attributed to the saturation of TLS baths, and appears somewhat at odds with the quasiparticle-based interpretation.
+It has been shown that trapped quasiparticles can, in some circumstances, be described as TLS \cite{DeGraaf20}, suggesting a substantial dependence of $Q$ on the drive power (see Supplementary Material~\ref{subsec:Localized-qp_clean-limit_coherent-TLS}).
 Moreover, recent experiments on grAl devices~\cite{Grunhaupt18} showed that their quality factor increases with power in a manner typically attributed to dielectric TLSs, yet exhibits no dependence on the electric field participation ratio.
 These observations suggest that quasiparticles, rather than dielectric TLSs, may dominate both dissipation and its power dependence --a possible reinterpretation that has received little experimental attention to date.
-Ongoing theoretical work~\cite{Fominov2011,Bespalov16,Catelani19} further supports this perspective by addressing the kinetics of non-equilibrium quasiparticles and proposing specific dissipation mechanisms, such as microwave-assisted overheating or ionization.
+Ongoing theoretical work~\cite{Fominov2011,Bespalov16,Catelani2019} further supports this perspective by addressing the kinetics of non-equilibrium quasiparticles and proposing specific dissipation mechanisms, such as microwave-assisted overheating or ionization.

 Another ubiquitous source of dissipation arises from vortices, which may enter superconductors during cooldown if residual magnetic fields are present.
-Estimating the vortex-induced dissipation, assuming optimistically low residual magnetic fields, leads to a quality factor scaling with $\sigma_2$, but with a strongly non-universal prefactor that cannot account for the observed diagonal limit (see Supp.
-Mat.).
+Estimating the vortex-induced dissipation, assuming optimistically low residual magnetic fields, leads to a quality factor scaling with $\sigma_2$, but with a strongly non-universal prefactor that cannot account for the observed diagonal limit (see Supplementary Materials \ref{sec:dissipation_by_vortex}).